Who This Guide Is For

 -H "x-client-secret: $PAYCA_CLIENT_SECRET"

-Step 7 - Fund the Card
+Step 7 - Top Up the Card

 curl -s -X POST "$PAYCA_BASE_URL/v1/cards/<card-id>/topup" \